AnnaMichalik22/Planthopper-ancient-symbioses---supplementary-materials/README.md

 Specifically, it includes:
 1) A script for the annotation of fast-evolving ancient planthopper bacterial symbionts Sulcia and Vidania (symCap_Vnew3.py)
-2) A script for the visualization of symbiont genome content (
+2) A script for the visualization of symbiont genome content (Genome_content_visualisation.pyde)
 3) A script for visualizing the contribution of symbionts to amino acid biosynthesis pathways (Nutritional_complementarity.pyde)
 4) A script for comparison of genome organization (Promer_style_genome_comparison.pyde)